Man Was Asked To Rename His Dog Because, Apparently, Yankee Is A Slur Against Americans

 OP should share this anecdote with his sister's boyfriend, it won't probably change his mind but OP can watch him turn red

 When faced with potential cultural sensitivity issues, it’s beneficial to take proactive steps.
-Psychologists recommend conducting a brief exploration into the meanings of names, especially those derived from different cultures.
-This can include researching the cultural connotations surrounding a name and consulting with individuals from those backgrounds to gather perspectives.
-Dr. Judith M. Kahn, a cultural anthropologist, emphasizes that this approach not only broadens one’s understanding but also nurtures respect for diverse cultures.
+Conducting a brief exploration into the meanings of names, especially those derived from different cultures, can include researching the cultural connotations surrounding a name and consulting with individuals from those backgrounds to gather perspectives.

 Moreover, involving family and friends in the naming process can create a sense of communal ownership over the choice, aligning the name with social harmony rather than potential discord.
 This collaborative approach can also serve as a learning experience for everyone involved, promoting cultural awareness and sensitivity.